KoBeWi/Metroidvania-System/README.md

 #### Other options

 Two remaining options in the Manage tab are:
-- Reload and Cleanup Map Data: As the name says, this will force reload map data from file and also cleanup invalid data like scenes assigned to non-existent cells etc. (note such data can be created only as a result of a bug or manual tampering with the map data file).
+- Reload and Cleanup Map Data: As the name says, this will force reload map data from file and also cleanup invalid data like scenes assigned to non-existent cells etc. (note that such data can be created only as a result of a bug or manual tampering with the map data file).
 - Export Map as JSON: Exports the contents of MapData.txt as JSON, in case you want to use it in external tools or just not rely on custom format (MetSys itself does not support JSON).

 ## Runtime guide